 “Chevron also purposefully take on a small number of Horizons participants and invest a lot into these graduates through training, mentoring, and overseeing committees.
 This is a huge advantage compared to some of the other graduate programs out there.”

 For Instrumentation and Controls Engineer Mitch Barbara, the best thing about Horizons is the opportunity to take on meaningful work from the get-go.

 “All the right support networks are in place to make sure you succeed and the work you do has a real tangible impact to the business,” said Mitch.

 The Horizons program uses the Chevron vacation employment program as its talent pipeline and recruits from that talent pool.

-Applications for the vacation employment program will be advertised in May 2020 for the 2020/21 program and advertised on the Chevron Careers website.
+Applications for the vacation employment program will be open in May and advertised on the Chevron Careers website.